Fun fact: yes, there are two Kansas Cities. And yes, the important one is in Missouri, not Kansas. Don't let anyone confuse you on this.

 - United States of Tara takes place in Overland Park, Kansas, an exceptionally wealthy Kansas-side suburb of Kansas City.

 - Eric Stonestreet, one of the stars of Modern Family, is from Kansas City.
 He was the guest of honor at the illumination ceremony for the famous Country Club Plaza's Christmas lights.
 It's a big deal in KC.

 - Oklahoma!: "Everything's up to date in Kansas City!
 They've gone about as fur as they can go..."

 - Missouri native Robert A. Heinlein used Kansas City for the birthplace of Lazarus Long.
-The city itself is the backdrop for the last part of Time Enough For Love, in which Lazarus goes back in time to relive his childhood.
+The city itself is the backdrop for the last part of Time Enough for Love, in which Lazarus goes back in time to relive his childhood.

-- Switched at Birth takes place here, which brings in Fridge Logic issues when the deaf school is shown to be part of the KCMO public school system while the main characters reside in Mission Hills, KS.
+- Switched at Birth takes place here, which brings in Fridge Logic issues when the deaf school is shown to be part of the KCMO public school system while the main characters reside in Mission Hills, Kansas.

 - The Pinkertons features a team of Pinkerton Detectives who work in Kansas City just after The American Civil War.